irinacake/notesMaster1/README.md

 # Public notes sharing

-The goal of this repository is to act as a tool to share the content of the notes I take from the different classes and "TDs" I attend.
+The goal of this repository is to act as a tool to share the content of the notes that I (the author) have taken from the different classes I have attended during the year 2022-2023 at Université Paul Sabatier : Master Informatique, Parcours SECIL.

-These notes are mostly taken with LaTeX and published in the repository as PDF files.
+These notes were mostly taken with LaTeX and published in the repository as PDF files.
 Only the PDF files (as well as some source code files) are shared here (exception made to the folder "Mementos_Et_TPs_OCaml_L3_Info").

 ### Disclaimers